SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 ## Deriving the Network Link Keys
 Once you have successfully programmed the two install codes, we can now derive the link keys.

 First, we will need to provide the install codes to the coordinator.
+To connect to the CLI, right click on your device in the "Debug Adapters" tab, and click "Launch Console", select the "Serial 1" tab.
 We will execute the following command on the coordinator: Note that the 2-byte CRC is in big endian, i.e. the byte order will need to be reversed from the console output, so 0xB5C3 will become C3 B5.

 ```